 Introductions

-This genre shaped my following adventures into the words.
-There are some paranormal and romantic elements, but I don’t write Paranormal Romance.
+Notes on my fiction genre of choice … Something that at one point might have been Urban Fantasy.
+Now?
+I think that genre has changed.
+This genre shaped some of my attempts at writing, and there are definitely paranormal and romantic elements, but I don’t write Paranormal Romance.
 It’s fiction with supernatural elements.
 It’s set in an urban environment, and deals with fantasy — but is it Supernatural Fiction or is it Urban Fantasy?

 Urban Fantasy — Not quite.
 Not anymore.
-When I started writing the Devil’s Jukebox I wanted the act of reading it to be similar to walking through a crowded record store and reading a horror comic while a poetry slam took place outside.
+I want to write a novel so that the act of reading it becomes similar to walking through a crowded record store and reading a horror comic while a poetry slam took place outside.
 I wanted High Fidelity meets On The Road meets The Vampire Lestat.
 Between start and finish, my vision shifted, but so did the Urban Fantasy genre.
 Now it seems to be full of seductive vampires, sexy werewolves and lusty demon hunters.
 Not where I wanted to go.

 Paranormal Fiction, on the other hand, could be the umbrella genre, covering UF and SF.
 I wanted something that fit into both, or neither.
 A literary version of Shoegaze or Post-Punk, a fictional Britpop or Darkwave.
 A subgenre with a twist.